EthanOBoss/CS290-Assignment5/README.md

 Replace the native JS functions currently used in insertNewPost() to build and insert a new post element with a call to your post template function, making sure to pass the appropriate arguments into the post template function.
 Note that your post template function will generate an HTML string, not a DOM element, so you'll have to use a slightly different approach to insert the new post into the DOM.

 2. Templatize the posts page to replace index.html
 The current site uses a hard-coded page in index.html to display a page containing 8 posts.
-Your next task in the assignment is to implement a templatized version of this posts page, and to use data stored on the server side to dynamically generate the posts page when a client requests it.
+Your next task in the assignment is to implement a templatized version of this posts page, and to use data stored on the server side to dynamically generate the posts page on the server side when a client requests it.
 Specifically, you are provided with raw data in postData.json representing the current set of 8 posts.
-You should use that data in conjunction with a set of templates you write to replace the functionality index.html.
+You should use that data in conjunction with a set of templates you write to replace the functionality of index.html.
 Here are some specific things you'll have to do to make this happen:

 Implement one or more .handlebars template files to replicate the structure of index.html.

 Your new set of templates can use a layout template if you'd like.
 This isn't strictly necessary here, but you'll have to do it eventually to earn full credit for the assignment.
-In these new templates, instead of hard-coding the posts to be displayed, use the post template you created in step 1 as a partial to render each post in an array of posts that's passed as a template argument.
+In these new templates, instead of hard-coding the posts to be displayed, use the post template you created in step 1 as a partial to render each post in an array of posts that's passed as a template argument via the template context.

 In your server process in server.js, set up your Express server to use express-handlebars as the view engine.
 Note that you'll need to install express-handlebars as a dependency of your package.

 Implement a route in your server process for the root path /.
 Make sure this route's middleware is called before the middleware function that serves index.html.
 Within this new route, you should respond to the client by using your newly-created template(s) to render the posts page (which should look the same as index.html).
 In particular, make sure you load the raw post data from postData.json and pass all of this post data into your template(s) using the appropriate template argument(s).
 When you render the posts page this way, make sure to respond with status 200.

+Delete index.html (or move it somewhere outside of the public/ directory).
+After you've got your templates in place for this part of the assignment, you won't need index.html anymore, and you'll want to make sure your site is actually using your templates and not index.html to render the site.
+The best way to do that is to get rid of index.html.

 3. Templatize the 404 page
 The current site contains a route in the server process in server.js that responds with a 404 status and an error page hard-coded in 404.html whenever a client requests an unknown path.
 Your next task for the assignment is to turn this 404 page into a template.